 We tasted a library vertical of Estate Howell Mountain Cabernet Sauvignon vintage 2009 through 2011.
 All are 100% Cabernet Sauvignon; these are wines that are highly distinguishable from each other – all with their own character represented of their respective vintages, age and style.
 Each are highly appealing for different reasons.
 And in what is still a very novel concept in the Napa Valley for premium wines, CADE and Plumpjack bottle their premium wines in screwcaps, but with a ‘twist’.
 They actually bottle about 50% of these wines with cork and when customers purchase bottles – they receive wines bottled in both screwcap and cork.

-The 2011 CADE Reserve Cabernet Sauvignon, Howell Mountain is another nice wine from a vintage in Napa that received less than stellar scores as a whole from wine critics.
+The 2011 CADE Reserve Cabernet Sauvignon, Howell Mountain is another a highly pleasing wine from a vintage in Napa Valley that received less than stellar scores as a whole from wine critics.
 A hint of tobacco on the bouquet is complemented nicely by aromas of plum and blackberry.
 Lighter in style then the other vintages we tried; everything is nicely balanced on a plate.
 Shows dusty tannins on a clean finish.
 This is drinking very well six years after vintage.
 In general, a number of 2011’s needed some time in bottle to show the grace that this vintage was ultimately capable of.

 The 2010 CADE Reserve Cabernet Sauvignon, Howell Mountain offers depth of aroma.
 Initially reveals darker berry fruit (boysenberry, blackberry) along with a sage component, black olive and chocolate.
 Shows nice brightness and liveliness of fruit on the palate – with excellent acidity.
 Noticeably bigger then the 2011 vintage.
 Still good tannic grip on the finish after 7 years from the vintage date.
 Lingers with flavors of blueberry and a hint of toasted cedar.